pv/numpy/doc/neps/ufunc-overrides.rst

 If this returns ``NotImplemented`` we go check the next input.
 If it returns some other value, that is returned.
-If it return an error it is propogated.
+If it return an error it is propagated.

-If we finish scanning the input arrays, then there are two possiblities.
+If we finish scanning the input arrays, then there are two possibilities.
 If we found at least one ``__numpy_ufunc__`` attribute, then the fact that we've reached the end means that they've all returned NotImplemented.
 In this case, we raise TypeError.
 If we found no